Geosoft2/geosoft2-2018/README.md

 ## Initial training resources

-Handouts for background technical presentations for Geosoftware II at ifgi.
+Handouts for presentations on technical background and concepts required for this year's project task in Geosoftware II at ifgi.
-These handouts are the core of the preparation of a topic.
+These handouts are the core of the preparation of a topic by each student/pair of students.
-It should be prepared in a manner so that fellow students can use it as a starting point for making decisions during their project work.
+The handout should be prepared in a manner so that fellow students can use it as a starting point for getting up to speed on new content and making decisions during their project work.

 ### Process